how to handle Exceptions (Errors) in programs

 17 return 'failed'

-test_catching_failure passes, the terminal still shows AssertionError for test_catching_success
+test_catching_failure passes.
+The terminal still shows AssertionError for test_catching_success

 AssertionError: None != 'succeeded'